mikeadams1/webapi_wordpress_plugin/README.txt

 == Description ==

-This plugin allow you to use the Navionics WebAPI v2 in your Wordpress blog.
+This plugin allows you to use the Navionics WebAPI v2 in your Wordpress blog.
-You can create a component like Ski or Boating Maps and the full Catalog and you can place into Pages or Blog article with a simple shortcode.
+You can create a map component (for Ski or Boating) and a Full Navionics Products Catalog and visualise them into Pages or Blog article with a simple shortcode.
-On Admin panel you'll find a easy forms where you can build your component with the same instructions present on http://webapiv2.navionics.com.
+On Admin panel you will find simple forms where you can build your component following the same instructions present on http://webapiv2.navionics.com.
-At the end will be generate a useful shortcode and use it on article or posts... that's all!
+With the above procedure, you will generate the related shortcode to be used in tour article or posts... that's it!

 == Installation ==